-4.1.4 National Climate Outlook Forums/National Climate Consultations
+4.1.4 National Climate Outlook Forums/National Climate Forums

-Building upon the Pacific Island Climate Outlook Forum (PICOF), the purpose of the National Climate Outlook Forums (NCOFs)/National Climate Consultations (NCCs) is to extend and increase access to and use of climate outlooks and other climate information and products by users at the national level.
-It also facilitate consistency in the use of climate information by all national user sectors and communities.
-Through NCOFs/NCCs, an effective means of disseminating climate information, and of fostering dialogue between NMHSs and users at national scales should be established.
-This has already been piloted in a few Pacific island countries with the potential for expansion.
+Building upon the Regional Climate Outlook Forum (PICOF), the purpose of the National Climate Outlook Forums (NCOFs)/National Climate Forums (NCFs) is to extend and increase access to and use of climate outlooks and other climate information and products by users at the national level.
+It will also facilitate consistency in the use of climate information by all national user sectors.
+Through NCOFs/NCFs, an effective means of disseminating climate information, and of fostering dialogue between NMHSs and users at national scales should be established.